superyuuki/yuukomponent/readme.md

 To make a behavior you need a behavior source, the actual behavior, and a behavior loader if you want it to work with configs (which you do).

-You will need to insert these things into YuuKomponent via an addon or a plugin.
+You will need to insert these things into YuuKomponent via an addonContext or a addonContext.

 todo